saylordotorg/course_hist364/Unit04.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The Columbian Exchange** <span id="4"></span> *European exploration of the Americas began in the 10th century CE with the voyages of Viking Leif Eriksson.
 Although the settlement of what is